JaneySprings/DotNet.Meteor/README.md

 </ItemGroup>
 ```

-2. Enable a Hot Reload Server in your `MauiProgram.cs`:
+2. Enable Hot Reload Server in your `MauiProgram.cs`:
 ```cs
 using DotNet.Meteor.HotReload.Plugin;
 ...